wewantthefunk/viper-mf/README.md

 #### Whitespace in the COBOL program

-The whitespace in the COBOL isu not copied to the Python program.
+The whitespace in the COBOL is not copied to the Python program.
 The Python program is not intended to be used for debugging, it is used for test validation.

 ## Challenges